Zorail/rites-api/README.md

     7) The uploaded images and photographs and biodata are stored inside the uploads directory.

-The application has adependency of NodeJS being installed on the server The app runs by executing 'npm start' inside './' direectory.
+The application has adependency of NodeJS being installed on the server The app runs by executing 'npm install and then npm start' inside './' direectory.